You are viewing documentation for a previous version of this software.

 You can define a custom strategy for generating unique identifiers for cached objects.
 To do so, provide the dataIdFromObject configuration option to the InMemoryCache constructor.
 This option is a function that takes in an object and returns a unique identifier for that object.

-For example, if your all define a key field that you want to use as a unique identifier, you could define dataIdFromObject like so:
+For example, if your object types all define a key field that you want to use as a unique identifier, you could define dataIdFromObject like so:

 Note that InMemoryCache uses the exact string that dataIdFromObject returns.
 If you want the unique identifier to include the object's __typename field, you must include it as part of the function's logic.